How to Become a Data Scientist in India

 1. Goa Institute of Management — Postgraduate Diploma in Management in Big Data Analytics

-2. Praxis Business School, Samali - Postgraduate Programme in Data Science
+2. Praxis Business School, Kolkata — Postgraduate Programme in Data Science

-3. Course offered jointly by IIM Calcutta, ISI Kolkata, IIT Kharagpur - Postgraduate Diploma in Business Analytics
+3. Joint programme by IIM Calcutta, ISI Kolkata, IIT Kharagpur — Postgraduate Diploma in Business Analytics

 Learning from Experience

-4. Join an internship with any data science firm and gain hands-on experience and learn on the job.
+4. Join an internship or entry-level role at a data science firm to gain hands-on experience.

 MBA in Data Analytics